-While fighting was still going on at the front during the Civil War, Lenin began working on a plan for the recovery of the national economy which had been disrupted by the First World War and foreign intervention.
-This was the famous GOELRO plan for the electrification of Russia, a plan for the creation of the first socialist society in the history of man.
-This task of unparalleled complexity was carried out in a titanic effort by the party and people, in the midst of hunger and economic dislocation, and during the capitalist encirclement.
+While fighting was still going on at the Civil-War fronts, Lenin began working on a plan for the recovery of the national economy which had been disrupted by the First World War and foreign intervention.
+This was the famous plan for the electrification of Russia (GOELRO), plan for the creation of the first socialist society in the history of man.
+This task of unparalleled complexity was carried out in a titanic effort by the party and people, in the midst of hunger and economic dislocation, in conditions of the capitalist encirclement.
 At its Tenth Congress in March 1921, the Communist Party mapped out the strategy for the building of socialism, that of transition from what was known as War Communism to the New Economic Policy.

-War Communism was an emergency policy that was adopted because of the tremendous difficulties resulting from the Civil War, from imperialist intervention and blockade.
-Its object was to mobilise all of Soviet Russia's industrial, food and raw material resources for achieving victory.
-A keystone of this policy was what was known as the foodsurplus requisitioning system, under which the peasants were to hand over to the state all food surplus in order to supply the army and the factory workers with food.
-This policy was no longer called for when the war ended.
-Promulgated in place of it was the New Economic Policy, a start upon which had already been made in 1918 during the brief respite following the conclusion of the Brest Peace treaty.
+War Communism was an emergency policy adopted because of the tremendous difficulties resulting from the Civil War, from imperialist intervention and blockade.
+Its object was to mobilize all of Soviet Russia's industrial, food and raw material resources for achieving victory.
+A keystone of this policy was what was known as the food-surplus requisitioning system, under which the peasants were to hand over to the state all food surplus in order to supply the army and the factory workers with food.
+But when the war ended this policy was no longer called for.
+Promulgated in place of it was the New Economic Policy, a start upon which had already been made in 1918, during the brief respite following the conclusion of the Brest Peace treaty.

-On the basis of Lenin's report, the Communist Party resolved at its Tenth Congress to replace the surplus-requisitioning system by a tax in kind.
+On the basis of Lenin's report, the Communist Party resolved at its Tenth Congress to replace the surplus-requisitioning system by a fixed tax in kind.
 This encouraged the peasant to expand production, since after delivering to the state the required amount he could sell the surplus on the market.
 The peasantry welcomed this new policy.

-In his reports at the Tenth and Eleventh Party Congresses, and in the brochure "The Tax in Kind" and a series of articles, Lenin explained that the New Economic Policy was a policy of the transition period from capitalism to socialism, whose prime objective was to strengthen the alliance of the working class and the toiling peasantry, build up the industrial base of socialism, abolish the multi-sectoral pattern of the country's economy and ensure the domination of the socialist sector.
+In his reports to the Tenth and Eleventh Party Congresses, and in the brochure The Tax in Kind and a series of articles, Lenin explained that the New Economic Policy was a policy of the transition period from capitalism to socialism, whose prime objective was to strengthen the alliance of the working class and the toiling peasantry, build up the industrial base of socialism, abolish the multi-sectoral pattern of the country's economy and ensure the domination of the socialist sector.

 The New Economic Policy, Lenin said, provided the political and economic conditions for building the foundations of socialism.
-The conclusions that he drew about the need for preserving and making use in the proletarian state of the system of commodity-money relations, about the management of enterprises on a profit-and-loss basis and the combined application of material and moral incentives in work for everyone-worker, peasant, or intellectual-represented a great contribution to the theory of how to build the new society.
-The experience of socialist construction has confirmed the importance of combining centralised economic planning and guidance by the socialist state with the participation of the masses in economic management, and with guarantees of the rights and free initiative of local agencies and enterprises.
+The conclusions that he drew about the need for preserving and making use in the proletarian state of the system of commodity-money relations, about the management of enterprises on a profitand-loss basis and the combined application of material and moral incentives in work for everyone-worker, peasant, or intellectual-represented a great contribution to the theory of how to build the new society.
+The experience of socialist construction has confirmed the importance of combining centralized economic planning and guidance with initiative of local agencies and enterprises.